 In the usability field, a form is a different kind of animal that requires its own set of rules.
 They help designers to understand customer needs and behaviors which can help improve the user experience in the long run.
 So, as designers, how can we make dealing with forms less of a pain?

 - Show the benefit to the user - Because forms are so ubiquitous, users have a tendency to become defensive.
 A great way to mellow out their defenses is to show them the value the form has for them.
-For example, if they know that filling out this form now will help them achieve their goal faster then they are more likely be have less trepidation.
+For example, if they know that filling out this form now will help them achieve their goal faster then they are more likely to behave with less trepidation.

 - Make sure the form works - The simpler the form, the more this is taken for granted.
 Changes in email, failing to give the user feedback about form submission success or failure, failing to give the user cues as to the proper format of the information needed, these little details create the user's experience.

 - Show them the way - Anyone who's ever been on a plane and has paid attention to the flight procedures presentation remembers the part about how in the case of a crash, the path will be lit so that passengers can find their way.
 This same concept applies to forms.
 Show them the clearly lit path that will take them to the exit quickly and safely.